 - References from employment, academic and volunteer experience are acceptable.

-- Please indicate “Youth Organizer – San Antonio” in the email subject line.
+- Please indicate “Youth Organizer – INSERT CITY NAME” in the email subject line.

 Equal employment opportunity and having a diverse staff are fundamental to our success at PPTV.
 Employment opportunities are based on an individual’s capabilities and qualifications without regard to race, color, religion, gender identity, sexual orientation, age, disability, or any other protected characteristic as established under the law.